rabbibotton/clog/README.md

 CL-USER> (clog:clog-install-dir)
 ```

-You can the run the demos with (currently 1 or 3):
+You can the run the demos with:

 ```
 CL-USER> (ql:quickload :clog)
 CL-USER> (clog:run-demo 1)
 ```

-The clog-db-admin tool (currently being worked on) can be run with:
+The clog-db-admin tool can be run with:

 ```
 CL-USER> (ql:quickload :clog/tools)